 Problems You Should Think About Ahead of Time

 Make sure you hire someone qualified or at least capable:

 I have seen four instances when managers feel we’re not ready to handle their first Junior Software Developers.
 One of those, of course, was me.
-The first time I hired a Junior Frontend Developer, I let the company owner bring someone in and took their word that they would be a good fit for the company.
+The first time I hired a Junior Frontend Developer, I let the company owner bring someone in and took their word to be a good fit for the company.